 This was our second show in Prague and it seems as if the audiences are a bit shy about dancing.
 Things start off with most of them simply standing there . . . only a few are bobbing and bouncing.
 Then it builds and a few (usually just women) start dancing.
 Geni and I were pretty early in the dancing side of things and that seemed to loosen up a few couples around us.
 Things finally got rocking in the audience for the last hour of the show.

 The music and singing was great.
 There were two highlights to my mind.
 The first was when Charlie got the audience going on a three part chant thing, then he put down his guitar, left the mic and shared the drums with the drummer, and then shared the keyboard with the keyboard player.
 That took things up a notch for sure.

 The second highlight was when Vashti came back out to sing a Prince tribute along with her brother.
+(This night was only a week after Prince died.)
 They knocked out a moving version of When Doves Cry.

 All in all, a great show in a beautiful city.
 Afterwards, while strolling away from the club, a young couple passed us and thanked us for coming out and dancing at the club and they were glad to see that we were enjoying our visit to Prague.
 We hadn’t spoken to them during the night, but I guess we got noticed.